John Gochnaur: Cleveland

 Gochnaur batted .185 with no home runs and 37 runs batted in as the starting shortstop for Cleveland in 1902.
 Despite 48 errors, including five in one doubleheader, his .933 fielding percentage was third best in the league.
 He was handed the starting job for a second season, in which he again batted .185 with no home runs.
 The 98 errors he committed at short were, however, too much for manager Bill Armour to bear.
 In 1904, Terry Turner took over at shortstop for Cleveland.

 Later career

 Gochnaur played the independent circuit through 1907 before becoming an umpire.
 He also was an Altoona Police Department officer, Pennsylvania Railroad policeman, and bartender.

 Along with holding the distinction of being the last major leaguer to commit at least ninety errors in a season, Gochnaur holds the record for most at bats (908) without a home run by a player with a career batting average below .200.
 He also holds the single season record for RBIs by a player with a career average under .200 (48, 1903).

 Personal life

-He died of pneumonia at the age of 54.
+Gochnaur died of pneumonia at the age of 54.

-Pop culture references
+Legacy

 In 2005, Congressman Rob Bishop, (R–Utah) in speaking to the United States Congress about the Endangered Species Act, claimed that it was an inept act in the way that Gochnaur was an inept baseball player.
-Gochnaur was mentioned and referred to as the "worst Major League Baseball player ever" by Dr. Arastoo Vaziri (Pej Vahdat) in "The Rocker in the Rinse Cycle," the nineteenth episode of Season 5 of Bones.